 Cranky Contraptions developed out of a long-standing tinkering activity: Cardboard Automata.
 Build outside the box by creating a mechanism inside a cardboard box that creates motion on the outside.
 Check it out.

-Inspirational Artists and Groups
+Artists and Makers

 Arthur Ganson is a kinetic sculptor in Boston, Massachussetts.
 His sculptures combine steel and grease with natural objects like eggshells and feathers.
 His mechanical machines have exhibited in museums and science museums around the world.
 Read more.